 When the world of philanthropy seemed vast and overwhelming, Goodnation helped the couple direct their desires, concerns and a lifetime of achievement to help causes they are passionate about.
-The Bewtras have invested over $750,000 through Goodnation to fund over a dozen grants, each paying for a specific project that charities have identified as an area of need.
+The Bewtras have since invested in over a dozen grants through Goodnation.

 The Bewtras sat down on a crisp autumn morning in their suburban New Jersey home to discuss their philanthropy.
 They explained that it was not always a clear path.

 In 2015, the Bewtras sold their successful IT company, which provided consulting services to the U.S. Government, to spend time with their grandchildren.
 They set aside a portion of the proceeds to donate to charity.
 But the task was daunting.
 As immigrants – each came from India in the 1960s to enter PhD programs at Cornell University, where the former acquaintances fell in love – they wanted to give back to their adopted country, the United States.